fbpx

 However, you should check with the closest Turkish Embassy about the procedures for your country.
 You may also visit this official government website about the countries that are allowed to Turkey without a visa on this link.
 The information is written in Turkish but you would easily spot your own country.

-For stays over 90 days, you should apply for a residence permit.
-You may view the residence permit information on this page.
+For stays over 90 days, you should apply for a work permit exemption.
+You may view the work permit exemption information on this page.

 2. Is it possible to communicate in English in Turkey?